 Shareholder wealth is the appropriate goal of a business firm in a capitalist society.
 In a capitalist society, there is private ownership of goods and services by individuals.
 Those individuals own the means of production to make money.
 The profits from the businesses in the economy accrue to the individuals.

 Shareholder Wealth Maximization 101

-When business managers try to maximize the wealth of their firm, they are actually trying to increase their stock price.
-As the stock price increases, the individual who holds the stock wealth increases.
-As the stock price goes up, the value of the firm increases and the net worth of the individual who owns the stock increases.
+When business managers try to maximize the wealth of their firm, they are actually trying to increase the company's stock price.
+As the stock price increases, the value of the firm increases, as well as the shareholders' wealth.

 The Managers of the Firm

 Conflicts Between Owners and Managers

 Managers serve as agents of the shareholders.
-If there is an agency problem between the two groups, it is important to get it resolved as soon as possible as it can cause problems within the business firm that can impede performance.
+If there is an agency problem, it is imperative to find a resolution as soon as possible to prevent problems within the business that can impede performance.